Some links in this post may be affiliate links

 Begonia coccinea can be propagated from stem-tip cuttings at the beginning of the growing period.
 The stem cuttings root easily, therefore, there is no need for a rooting hormone.

-Take a 3-4 in. stem-tip cutting from a healthy Begonia coccinea plant.
+Take a 3-4 inches stem-tip cutting from a healthy Begonia coccinea plant.
 Ensure each cutting has at least 2-3 leaf nodes as this where new growth will come from.
 Strip off the lower leaves.

 Insert the Scarlet Begonia cuttings in moist, free-draining potting mix and place the set up in a warm, brightly lit place away from direct sunlight.